 Saigon & The Vietnam War

-Once known as the Independence Palace (above), this was where the US and South Vietnamese leaders were based during the War.
+Once known as the Independence Palace, this was where the US and South Vietnamese leaders were based during the War.
 On 30th April 1975, the Communist forces stormed the palace bringing an end to the 19 year conflict.
 Quite deliberately, nothing has been changed inside the Palace since 1975 so it remains in something of a time warp.
 Only the gates outside that were destroyed have been replaced and it is now open to visitors and makes for a fascinating couple of hours.

 War Remnants Museum

 This museum houses some shocking photos of severely maimed people and those who have been left with or often born with serious disfigurements as a result of weapons and gases used during the war.
 Outside you will find captured US tanks and airplanes from the era.

 Cu Chi Tunnels

-HCMC today: The City of Motorbikes
+HCMC today: Moto City

 The city is made up of many numbered districts, each of which has their own feel.
 District 1, in the centre of the city is known as the French Quarter for example and this is reflected in the architecture.
-It is well worth hopping on a bike and heading out into some of the suburbs which are generally very safe for a true flavour of what life is like for the residents of this busy city.
+It is well worth hopping on a bike and heading out into some of the suburbs which are generally very safe for a true flavour of what life is like for the residents of this enormous city.

 Pham Ngu Lao: Saigon’s Backpacker Ghetto

-You won’t be able to walk 10 metres without being shouted at by one of the moto drivers which congregate in the area looking for foreign business.
-This can be an advantage as you will never have to wait to get a lift to where you’re going but also can get quite annoying after a while.
+You won’t be able to walk 10 metres without being shouted at by one of the moto drivers who congregate in the area looking for foreign business.
+This can be an advantage as you will never have to wait to get a lift to where you’re going but can also get quite annoying after a while.

-This article was published in July 2011.
+This Ho Chi Minh City Backpacker’s Guide was originally published in July 2011.